 No matter what you’re going through, a daily journaling practice is a great coping tool.
-And while it’s always a good idea to talk to a professional if you’re dealing with high levels of anxiety or any other mental health issue, you’d be hard-pressed to find a therapist who won’t recommend a good journaling prompt to help alleviate and ease symptoms and provide a bit of anxiety relief.
+And while it’s always a good idea to talk to a professional if you’re dealing with high levels of anxiety or any other mental health issue, you’d be hard-pressed to find a therapist who won’t recommend a good anxiety journal prompt to help alleviate and ease symptoms and provide a bit of anxiety relief.

 If you struggle with anxiety, you’re not alone: Over 40 million adults—or nearly 20% of the U.S. adult population—have an anxiety disorder, according to the National Alliance on Mental Illness.
 Journal prompts are a valuable tool everyone, but they can be particularly helpful for people who are new to journaling and hoping to ease anxiety but don’t know where to start.

-When it comes to anxiety, journaling prompts should be aimed at helping you organize your thoughts, identify your anxiety triggers, or calm you down.
+When it comes to anxiety, journaling prompts should be aimed at helping you organize your thoughts, help with emotional regulation, identify your anxiety triggers, or calm you down.
 The goal with journaling for anxiety is to take you from a stressed out, frazzled place to a calmer place both in a short-term and long-term capacity, so all journaling prompts for anxiety should be aimed at helping you achieve that goal.

 Ready to start journaling for anxiety?
 Get out your favorite pen and journal, because we came up with 70 prompts to help you get started.
 Feel free to go through these one by one, or pick the one that best suits your needs on any given day.
 And if you have the time, journaling on more than one of these prompts is always a good idea.